JimDesu/basis-lang/spec.md

 ### 9.9 Cases A and B

-A class-typed parameter appears in two distinct forms at command signature positions:
+A concept-typed parameter appears in two distinct forms at command signature positions:

-**Case A &mdash; type-variable bound.** A type variable `T` is declared with a class bound at the first occurrence's parameter position, and subsequent parameters refer to the same `T`:
+**Case A &mdash; type-variable bound.** A type variable `T` is declared with a concept bound at the first occurrence's parameter position, and subsequent parameters refer to the same `T`:

     .cmd compare: (T:Ord) 'r, T a, T b = ...

 The command takes a CREATE `T` slot `r` and two READ `T` values `a`, `b`; `T` is a single type that the caller picks at the call site by supplying same-type arguments.
 The `(T:Ord)` form at the first parameter position introduces `T` and constrains it to satisfy `Ord`; subsequent uses of `T` refer to the same type variable.
-(Variable lexics and the single-bound rule are in &sect;9.3; the same introduction form serves class bodies per &sect;9.1, with position determining member-variable versus match-group meaning.)
+(Variable lexics and the single-bound rule are in &sect;9.3; the same introduction form serves concept bodies per &sect;9.1, with position determining member-variable versus match-group meaning.)
 The dictionary for `Ord` flows once per call as a hidden parameter &mdash; the dictionary is passed at the call boundary alongside the visible arguments.
 Inside the body, `T` is the same type for both `a` and `b`; the dispatch via `a :: someOrdMethod` uses the dictionary flowed in.

-The inline `(T:Class)` form is the standalone-command surface for introducing a class-bound type variable.
-Class headers use the bracket form `[T: Bound]` (&sect;9.3) instead &mdash; brackets attach to the class as a whole, scoped across all the class's signatures; the inline form attaches to one signature's first occurrence.
+The inline `(T:Concept)` form is the standalone-command surface for introducing a concept-bound type variable.
+Concept headers use the bracket form `[T: Bound]` (&sect;9.3) instead &mdash; brackets attach to the concept as a whole, scoped across all the concept's signatures; the inline form attaches to one signature's first occurrence.

 The natural slot representation under Case A is an **ordinary value** of type `T` &mdash; no extra runtime metadata is needed at the slot level, since the dictionary lives in the hidden-parameter channel.
 Slot layout is the same as it would be for an unparameterized `T`-typed parameter.

-**Case B &mdash; existential at parameter position.** A class name appears directly as a parameter type, without a type variable:
+**Case B &mdash; existential at parameter position.** A concept name appears directly as a parameter type, without a type variable:

     .cmd describe: Ord o = ...

-The command takes a value of class `Ord` &mdash; any type that satisfies `Ord` may be supplied.
+The command takes a value of concept `Ord` &mdash; any type that satisfies `Ord` may be supplied.
 Different call sites may supply different types; the same call site may supply different types at different invocations.
 The dictionary for `Ord` cannot flow once per call (there is no single `T` for the call); instead, the dictionary travels with the value as part of the value's runtime representation.

 The natural slot representation under Case B is a **3-word slot**: